Azathothas/Stars/README.md

 - [oasislinux/root-x86_64](https://github.com/oasislinux/root-x86_64)
 - [oddlama/gentoo-install](https://github.com/oddlama/gentoo-install) – A gentoo installer with a TUI interface that supports systemd and OpenRC, EFI and BIOS, as well as variable disk layouts using ext4, zfs, btrfs, luks and mdraid.
 - [offa/android-foss](https://github.com/offa/android-foss) – A list of Free and Open Source Software (FOSS) for Android – saving Freedom and Privacy.
 - [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) – 🙃   A delightful community-driven (with 2,300+ contributors) framework for managing your zsh configuration.
-Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool that makes it easy to keep up with the latest updates from the community.
 - [oldratlee/useful-scripts](https://github.com/oldratlee/useful-scripts) – 🐌 useful scripts for making developer's everyday life easier and happier, involved java, shell etc.
 - [olegos2/termux-box](https://github.com/olegos2/termux-box)
 - [orbit-online/records.sh](https://github.com/orbit-online/records.sh) – A small logging library for bash.
 Supports `cli`, `json`, `logfmt`, and custom formats.
 Integrates with journald and Github actions.